Latin American soccer fans cheer FIFA corruption sweep

 COPA AMERICA AFFECTED?

-Another two soccer officials - Nicolas Leoz, a Paraguayan who used to be head of South American soccer body CONMEBOL; and Jack Warner, a former FIFA vice-president and CONCACAF head from Trinidad and Tobago - were also named in the U.S. indictment.
+Another two soccer officials - Nicolas Leoz, a Paraguayan who used to be head of South American soccer body CONMEBOL; and Jack Warner, a former FIFA vice-president and CONCACAF head from Trinidad and Tobago - were also named in the U.S. indictment, together with four marketing executives.

-Warner, who faces 12 charges, was granted TT$2.5 million (US$400,000) bail after he appeared in the Port of Spain Magistrate’s Court.
-The U.S. is seeking his extradition.
+The U.S. charges run from racketeering and bribery to wire fraud and money laundering.

-Warner said he was innocent and noted he had left soccer activities four years ago.
-"Over the past several years I have recommitted my life to the work of improving the lot of every citizen of every creed and race in this nation," he said in a statement.
+"We have a FIFA with millions of dollars and there are players in Uruguay, in Costa Rica, where I'm told they don't earn more than $150 (a month)," former Argentine soccer great Diego Maradona told local TV.

-"We have a FIFA with millions of dollars and there are players in Uruguay, in Costa Rica, where I'm told they don't earn more than $150 (a month)," former Argentine soccer great Diego Maradona told local TV, adding he was "enjoying" the spectacle of top officials being arrested.
+He said he was "enjoying" the spectacle of top soccer officials being arrested.

 The news from Switzerland came at a bad time for Latin American football federations: their showpiece tournament, the Copa America, starts in Chile on June 11.

-There was no suggestion the event would be canceled, and embarrassed national federations quickly put out statements disassociating themselves from corruption.
+There was no suggestion the event would be cancelled, but embarrassed national federations were keeping rather quiet on Wednesday as they digested events.

-The news also comes on the heels of a string of high-profile corruption scandals that have stung Latin American politicians in Brazil, Chile, Guatemala and elsewhere.
+Brazil's soccer body, the CBF, whose new headquarters was inaugurated last year bearing Marin's name, said, however, it would "completely support" any investigation.

-Brazil's soccer body, the CBF, whose new headquarters was inaugurated last year bearing Marin's name, said it would "completely support" any investigation.
+"I don't think it will affect the development of the (Copa America) tournament, but it will cause noise off the pitch ... this is not a minor thing," Harold Mayne-Nicholls, ex-head of Chilean soccer and a Blatter critic, told local radio.

 Brazilian President Dilma Rousseff said investigations should help make local soccer more professional, and Costa Rica announced its own investigation.